Free Mississippi Rental Lease Agreement Templates (7) | PDF | Word

 Tenant Breaking a Lease (Early):

-Duty to Mitigate: Mississippi does not hold landlords to responsible to mitigate whenever tenants abandon the lease (MS Supreme Court NO. 2019-CT-01702-SCT).
+Duty to Mitigate: Mississippi does not hold landlords responsible to mitigate whenever tenants abandon the lease (MS Supreme Court NO. 2019-CT-01702-SCT).

 Domestic Violence: Mississippi makes special exceptions for domestic violence victims since it allows them to terminate with or without notice so long as they have proof of danger (e.g., police report) (MS Code § 89-8-13),(House Bill 65).